IvanGiacomoni/Iot-Individual-Assignments/README.md

 For the DHT-22 sensor we need to connect the **GND pin** to ground, the **VCC pin** to 5V on the breadboard and the **out pin** to the D2 pin of the board.
 For the MQ-2 sensor we need to connect the **GND pin** to ground, the **VCC pin** to 5V on the breadboard and the **AOUT pin** to the A0 pin of the board.

-Below we can see the wiring of components and a picture of the circuit:
+Below we can see the wiring of components:

 ![img](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/circuit/circuit_bb.png)

+Below I show a picture of the circuit:

 ![img](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/circuit/circuit_picture.jpeg)